hashicorp/vagrant/website/source/docs/vagrant-cloud/boxes/create.html.md

 # Creating a New Vagrant Box

-This page will cover creating a new box in Vagrant Enterprise and how to distribute it to users.
-Boxes can be distributed without Vagrant Enterprise, but miss out on several [important features](/docs/vagrant-cloud/boxes).
+This page will cover creating a new box in Vagrant Cloud and how to distribute it to users.
+Boxes can be distributed without Vagrant Cloud, but miss out on several [important features](/docs/vagrant-cloud/boxes).

-There are __three ways to create and upload Vagrant Boxes to Vagrant Enterprise__.
+There are __three ways to create and upload Vagrant Boxes to Vagrant Cloud__.
 All three options are outlined below.

-We recommend using Packer, as is it is fully repeatable and keeps a strong history of changes within Vagrant Enterprise.
+We recommend using Packer, as is it is fully repeatable and keeps a strong history of changes within Vagrant Cloud.
 However, for some situations, including legacy workflows, the Web UI or API will work well.

-All three options require you [sign up for Vagrant Enterprise](https://vagrantcloud.com/account/new).
+All three options require you [sign up for Vagrant Cloud](https://vagrantcloud.com/account/new).

 ## Creating Boxes with Packer

 Using Packer requires more up front effort, but the repeatable and automated builds will end any manual management of boxes.
-Additionally, all boxes will be stored and served from Vagrant Enterprise, keeping a history along the way.
+Additionally, all boxes will be stored and served from Vagrant Cloud, keeping a history along the way.

-## Creating Boxes via the Vagrant Enterprise Web Interface
+## Creating Boxes via the Vagrant Cloud Web Interface

 You'll first need to create a box file.
 This can be done via the [vagrant `package` command](http://docs.vagrantup.com/v2/boxes/base.html)